getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 This is an *extremely powerful* design pattern, very distinct from the idea of parent and child classes, inheritance, polymorphism, etc. Rather than organizing the objects in your mind vertically, with Parents flowing down to Children, think of objects side-by-side, as peers, with any direction of delegation links between the objects as necessary.

+**Note:** Delegation is more properly used as an internal implementation detail rather than exposed directly in the API interface design.
+In the above example, we don't necessarily *intend* with our API design for developers to call `XYZ.setID()` (though we can, of course!).
+We sorta *hide* the delegation as an internal detail of our API, where `XYZ.prepareTask(..)` delegates to `Task.setID(..)`.
+See the "Links As Fallbacks?" discussion in Chapter 5 for more detail.

 #### Mutual Delegation (Disallowed)

 You cannot create a *cycle* where two are more objects are mutually delegated (bi-directionally) to each other.
 If you make `B` linked to `A`, and then try to link `A` to `B`, you will get an error.